 The above diagram gives a simple illustration of how a physical problem is "solved" via numerical simulation in general.
 It is basically an interplay of modeling, mathematical analysis, numerical analysis, scientific computing, and software engineering.
 A successful computer simulation of complicated physical phenomena requires expertise in many scientific subjects.
 Hence, nowadays it is difficult for one person to manage all these areas and close collaborations of experts from different areas become crucial.

 Effective linear solvers play a key role in many application areas in scientific computing.
 There are many different types of algorithms for solving linear systems.
-In this lecture, we focus on studying algorithmic and theoretical aspects of multilevel iterative methods, including GMG and AMG.
+In this lecture, we focus on studying algorithmic and theoretical aspects of multilevel iterative methods, including geometric multigrid (GMG) and algebraic multigrid (AMG) methods.
 The basic problem setting for our discussion is: Given an invertible matrix $A : \mathbb{R}^{N \times N}$ and a vector $\vec{f} \in \mathbb{R}^N$, find $\vec{u} \in \mathbb{R}^N$ such that $A\vec{u} = \vec{f}$.
-There are many features of linear solver that we desire in practice, including: - Convergence The method should converge to somewhere at least. - Robustness The method should behave similarly for different conditions. - Optimality The method can give a solution with O(N) computational cost. - Efficiency The method can give a solution with "reasonably short" wall time. - Scalability The method can scale well on modern parallel architectures. - Reliability The method should converge to a solution with limited amount of time. - Usability The method can be implemented and used relatively easily.
+There are many features of linear solver that we desire in practice, including:

+- Convergence The method should converge to the solution for any initial guess. - Robustness The method should behave similarly in different scenarios. - Optimality The method can give a solution with O(N) computational cost. - Efficiency The method can give a solution in "reasonably short" wall time. - Scalability The method can scale well on modern parallel architectures. - Reliability The method should converge to a solution with limited amount of time. - Usability The method can be implemented and used relatively easily.